 The future (and fate) of the coal industry hinges on constant innovation and the adoption of smarter, more efficient ways of doing business.
 Industry Expert, Ron Bennett, talks about the most effective measures needed to adapt to coming changes.

 Ron Bennett has spent most of his life around coal.
 After working in the magnetite industry for 25 years he joined Polydeck 17 years ago in a sales position.
 Today, he is a Senior Industry Expert with the company, where he puts his depth of knowledge and years of experience to use as the lead application advisor for their entire coal division.

-In addition to overseeing fleet and safety responsibilities, Ron works closely with Polydeck’s customers in the coal industry to help develop groundbreaking solutions to their production challenges.
+In addition to overseeing fleet and safety responsibilities, Ron works closely with Polydeck’s customers in the energy and industrial industry to help develop groundbreaking solutions to their production challenges.
 His advice is critical in helping both Polydeck and its customers decide on the most effective courses of action to take in response to new trends and shifts in the industry.

 Lately, he’s been keeping his eye on the plummeting price of coal and thinking about what it might mean for the future of energy production in the US—particularly the costs of doing business for coal processors.

 “Demand is at a near all-time low,” Ron notes grimly, “The price has bounced back a bit from the record warm winter we saw last year, but there’s still lots of stockpile on the ground and parts of the country saw a mild winter again this year.
 The price is currently around $40 a ton for steam coal and $85 a ton for metallurgical coal—and that’s not good.
 We’ve already had two major coal companies go bankrupt as a result, so the domestic industry today faces a huge challenge.”